-Staff, students and external governors sit on the Governing Council and there is also a Student Liaison Committee between UDSU and the University, where ethical investments can be discussed.
+Staff, students and external governors sit on the Governing Council and there is also a Student Liaison Committee between the Union of Students and the University, where ethical investments can be discussed.

 Quarterly meetings of the carbon management plan team have been held from 2007 until 2016.
 The team has now largely been integrated into the Environmental Steering Group (ESG).

-Work has now begun on an updated CMP, which will be overseen by the ESG chaired by Deputy Vice-Chancellor Professor Philip Plowden.
+Work has now begun on an updated CMP (CMP 4), which will be overseen by the ESG chaired by Pro Vice-Chancellor (Research and Innovation) Professor Nikolaos Antonopoulos.